NissesSenap/k8s-quick-wins-demo/DEMO.md

 If you only want/need mTLS look at cilium 1.13 or istio ambient mesh.

 If you still want to play with service meshes, at least run Kubenretes in production for a year or 3 before trying it out.

+## Prometheus metrics for security

+During kubecon there was a talk called [Kubernetes Defensive Monitoring with Prometheus](https://www.youtube.com/watch?v=Ammf8oJhPkY&list=PLj6h78yzYM2PyrvCoOii4rAopBswfz1p7&index=120&ab_channel=CNCF%5BCloudNativeComputingFoundation%5D), they talk about what general k8s metrics you can use to detect anomalies.

+It's a great talk and also a good way to learn how to write more advanced promeQl.
+Here you can find the ppt from the [presentation](https://static.sched.com/hosted_files/kccnceu2023/8a/Defensive%20Monitoring%20KubeCon%20EU23%20David%20De%20Torres%20Mirco%20De%20Zorzi.pdf).